mittal1787/are-we-really-load-generating/new-experiments/experiment2/README.md

 Two versions of this experiment:
 * Client and server in same cluster
 * Client and server in two different clusters

+Also change the distribution type of the workload generators (i.e exp, zipf, fixed) to conduct the distribution type tests.